rakshithaprakashkumar11/Expr.No.3/README.md

 # Explaining the following Prompt Engineering types with examples - Straightforward Prompts - Tabular Format Prompting - Missing Word Prompting - Preceding Question Prompting.

-### DATE: 16.09.2025
-### NAME: RAJAMANIKANDAN R
+### NAME: Rakshitha P
-### REGISTER NUMBER : 212223220082
+### REGISTER NUMBER : 212223220083

 # Aim:
-To write the prompts for these following prompt types and evaluate that using any one method 1.
-Straightforward Prompts, 2.
-Tabular Format Prompting 3.Preceding Question Prompting and 4.
-Missing Word Prompting
+To write the prompts for these following prompt types and evaluate that using any one method

-# Prompt Engineering Techniques for Chatbots

-Prompt Engineering is the process of **crafting effective instructions** to guide an AI system toward producing accurate, helpful, and context-aware responses.

-A **well-crafted prompt** can help a chatbot:

-* Provide relevant answers to user queries.
-* Maintain the desired tone (formal, friendly, empathetic).
-* Handle different types of customer issues efficiently.
-* Avoid misunderstandings by asking clarifying questions.

-Different **prompting methods** can be applied depending on the complexity of the query and the detail required.
+1. Straightforward Prompts,
+2. Tabular Format Prompting
+3.Preceding Question Prompting and
+4. Missing Word Prompting

 ---